Infineon/mtb-littlefs/README.md

 1. Create an empty application using the Project Creator tool in the ModusToolbox™ software.
 2. Add the *mtb-littlefs* and *retarget-io* libraries using the Library Manager.
 3. Add the below code to *main.c*.
+4. For PSoC™ Edge E84 MCUs, add macro ENABLE_XIP_LITTLEFS_ON_SAME_NOR_FLASH to the DEFINES variable in the project Makefile.
-4. Open a serial terminal.
+5. Open a serial terminal.
 Set the serial port parameters to 8N1 and 115200 baud.
-5. Build the application and program the kit.
+6. Build the application and program the kit.

    ```cpp
    #include "cybsp.h"